Neutrinet/renew_cert/README.md

 You can run this script from your own computer.

 You can also run this script from your internet cube.
-Note that there is a [Yunohost app](https://github.com/Neutrinet/neutrinet_ynh) just for that.
+Note that there is a [Yunohost app called Neutrinet](https://github.com/Neutrinet/neutrinet_ynh) just for that.
 It will setup a daily cron task that will automatically renew your certificate when needed.
 **Warning**: As it is used by the Yunohost app, do NOT rename or delete the script unless you know what you are doing.